OnelioViera/devconnector-v2/README.md

 ### Install dependencies:

 1. `npm i express express-validator bcryptjs config gravatar jsonwebtoken mongoose request`
-- express: Main web frame for the backend.
+- `express`: Main web frame for the backend.
-- express-validator: Used for data validation.
+- `express-validator`: Used for data validation.
 Will raise errors.
-- bcryptjs: Used for password encryption.
+- `bcryptjs`: Used for password encryption.
-- config: global variables.
+- `config`: global variables.
-- gravatar: Profile avatars
+- `gravatar`: Profile avatars
-- jsonwebtoken: Using JWT to pass a token for validation.
+- `jsonwebtoken`: Using JWT to pass a token for validation.
-- mongoose: Used to interact with database.
+- `mongoose`: Used to interact with database.
-- request: Module to allow HTTP requests to API's.
+- `request`: Module to allow HTTP requests to API's.
 Installed for the GitHub repository profiles to be listed for the backend.

-2. npm i -D nodemon concurrently
+2. `npm i -D nodemon concurrently`

-3. Make the following file, server.js, in the root directory.
+3. Make the following file, `server.js`, in the root directory.

 - This is the content of the server.js file